Coffee-IT-Development/EmojiPicker-iOS-Component/README.md

 ## How to use

 Add `CITEmojiPicker` to a view.
 Then if the view does not automatically ignore the keyboard, also add the .ignoresSafeArea(.keyboard) viewModifier.
+To get the unicode of an emoji use: emoji.unicode

 ```
 struct ContentView: View {